luisbocanegra/kde-material-you-colors/README.md

 ## 2. Plasma widget and desktop screenshot helper (support for all wallpaper plugins)

-Install `extra-cmake-modules qt5-qttools-devel kf5-plasma-devel` system packages or their equivalent for your distribution.
+Install `extra-cmake-modules libplasma plasma5support` system packages or their equivalent for your distribution.

 ### User install